 At the opposite side of the lead screw on the right Y-gantry plate, slide a flange bearing over the lead screw and into the Y-gantry plate.

 Grab the EX ACME locking hex nut and begin threading this onto the lead screw.
+Newer versions of the 48×30 LongMill utilize an ACME clamping nut instead, see the photos which follow for instructions on this.

 Using a 19mm, ¾” , or adjustable wrench, tighten this ACME nut only until the lead screw no longer has any side-to-side play.
 Then install the M5 locking bolt into the brass ACME locking nut to secure this.
 Do not over-tighten this bolt, this only needs to secure the nut from loosening.